Pulmonary Rehab - Phase I

 How Can I Receive Phase I Pulmonary Rehabilitation?

-Your physician at Mercy Health Partners will make the appropriate referral to the rehab department if they feel you are qualified to participate.
+Your Mercy Health physician will make the appropriate referral to the rehab department if they feel you are qualified to participate.
 Once this referral is received, a Phase I Therapist will visit you each day a referral is made.

 Who is my Rehab Therapist?